Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 Okay, this is it.
 This is the smallest RV with a shower and toilet that I could possibly find.
-At only 14′ long this teardrop trailer is unique on the market for featuring an actual bathroom!
-Even with its small size, this tiny rig still has everything you’d expect and enough clearance that folks around 5’10 won’t have any problem standing up and walking around.
+At only 14′ long, this teardrop trailer is unique on the market for featuring an actual bathroom!
+Even with its small size, this tiny rig still has everything I’d expect from an RV.
+It also has plenty of clearance, so folks around 5’10 won’t have any problem standing up and walking around.
 Taller people might need to keep reading to find a slightly larger rig.

-You’re not going to find anything fancy inside the iCamp Elite but they still manage to squeeze in a queen-size bed, floating table, heater, air conditioner, cooktop, and a small fridge.
-Everything you need but not much else!
+There isn’t anything too luxurious or fancy inside the iCamp Elite, but there’s still a queen-size bed, floating table, heater, air conditioner, cooktop, and a small fridge.
+Everything that’s essential for camping is included, but not really much else!

-With an MSRP of $13,935, this is not only one of the smallest RVs with a bathroom but also one of the lowest priced.
-That makes this a great rig for folks who want to get into RV’ing without spending a fortune or have to resort to using the bathroom in the woods!
+With an MSRP of $13,935, this is not only one of the smallest RVs with a bathroom but also one of the cheapest RVs with a bathroom.
+This is a great rig for those wanting to get into RV’ing without spending a fortune or having to resort to using the bathroom in the woods!

 2. Airstream Sport 22FB Bambi